toonwuka04/epicenter/README.md

 flask run
 ```

-# A url should pop up in the terminal, go ahead and click on it!
+9. A url should pop up in the terminal, go ahead and click on it!
+10. Still confused?
+Head to the professionals: https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository